SourangshuGhosh/BitCoinPricepredictor/README.md

 At this point the code is just a few functions away from calling the okcoin database in realtime to update historical price knowledge and running live trading decisions.
 However it should be trained/tested with a much larger dataset first (the authors in the paper were working over a timescale of several months) to see if this result scales.
 If I pursue that and get interesting results I will let you all know.

-## Attribution
-The scraping of historical prices was done by Shaurya Saluja.
-The DE algorithm is available at http://www1.icsi.berkeley.edu/~storn/code.html.
-Major improvements were done by Han Li in adapting the DE and sample entropy code.
-All other code was written by me (Anvita Pandit).
-If you find this useful, or want to discuss it further, I can be reached at pandit at mit dot edu If you use this, do attribute me.

-Even better, donate BTC: 1AnRMCxMZcp1x6H8Q78hZwTrYBj9Tw2zBo

-The csv files are available at https://bitbucket.org/anvitapandit/btcpredictor (too large for my github)